July 1, 2011: The worst thing you can say about yourself

 If not subscribed, please subscribe here.

-2 Responses to “July 1, 2011: The worst thing you can say about yourself”
+2 thoughts on “July 1, 2011: The worst thing you can say about yourself”

 That’s a great example of the kinds of patterns we are looking at.
 When they are from childhood, it means that the current “mistake” is actually a previous solution.